 This week we were up by 194 pips and our carry trade basket accumulated more $150 on interest payments.

 The biggest loss was taken in the Japanese yen (-75 pips).
-Even though, this loss was offset by the interest we received (nearly $58) we are concerned the US dollar is losing its yield support against the Japanese yen and we will probably liquidate the position if the interest rate differential deterioration persists in the week ahead (chart is below).
+Even though, this loss was offset by the interest we received (nearly $58) we are concerned the US dollar is losing its yield support against the Japanese yen.
+As a result, we will probably liquidate the USD/JPY position if the interest rate differential deterioration persists.

-Still, the basket continues performing very well and no changes were done in the components of the basket for the week ahead.
+Still, the basket continues performing very well and no changes were done in the components of the portfolio for the week ahead.
 Good Luck with your Trading!

 [B]What Are We Currently Long?[/B]

 On 6/15/2007, we closed a long position in the New Zealand dollar, to minimize the impact of more RBNZ interventions

 [B]Our biggest concern is the long position we hold in the USD/JPY[/B]

 The US dollar is losing its yield support against the Japanese yen and we will probably liquidate the long USDJPY position if the interest rate differential deterioration persists in the week ahead.

 In an ever changing world, making profitable carry trades* (definition below) are not as easy as they use to be.
 Therefore we have created a dynamic carry basket that changes when the monetary policy outlook for a central bank changes or if there is significant event risk ahead.
 Follow the performance of the DailyFX Dynamic Carry Trade Basket

 [B]What is Carry Trade[/B]